Ocean cruising in Singapore

-It may be small, but Singapore is certainly not short on exciting activities and intriguing architecture.
+It may be small, but a cruise to Singapore is certainly not short on exciting activities and intriguing architecture.
 Singapore’s sophisticated Mass Rapid Transit transport system makes it quick and easy for visitors to travel around the country after arriving at either of the island’s cruise terminals.
 Cruisers can easily access Singapore’s inland areas such as Singapore Zoo and Orchard Road.
 Marina Bay port is situated in close proximity to the key attractions like Gardens by the Bay, while Sentosa Harbourfront leads directly into Singapore’s central shopping areas and is located only a short distance from the gateway leading to Sentosa Island.
-These ports are frequented by multiple cruise lines, including Princess Cruises, Celebrity Cruises, Marella Cruises and Royal Caribbean.

 Marina Bay and Merlion Park